 At the beginning of each marking period, students start with 100%.

 Students with the fewest mistakes earn the highest grades.

 Depending on the size of the mistake (e.g. - a zero), it may be impossible to recover and earn a “good grade.”

-This high-stakes environment creates test-taking fear and anxiety which interferes with learning.
+A high-stakes environment can create test-taking fear and cause anxiety which interferes with learning.